-- A. Name, address, and telephone number of the applicant, owner, contractors and project sponsor.
-If the applicant is represented by an agent, the application shall include the name, address and telephone number of the agent as well as an original signature of the applicant authorizing the representation. - B. Name and address of the property owner.
-If the property owner is not the applicant, the application shall include a letter or other written permission signed by the property owner i) confirming that the property owner is familiar with the proposed applications and ii) authorizing the submission of the application. - C. Address, or other property identification, of each proposed tower location, including Tax Map section, block and lot number, and latitude and longitude coordinates. - D. A description of the project, including the number and maximum rated power output capacity of each WECS. - E. For each WECS proposed, a plot plan prepared by a licensed surveyor or engineer drawn in sufficient detail to clearly describe the following: - (1) Property lines and physical dimensions of the site. - (2) Location, approximate dimensions and types of existing structures and uses on the site, public roads, and adjoining properties within 2,500 feet of the site. - (3) Location and ground elevation of each proposed WECS. - (4) Location of all aboveground utility lines on the site, and all related transformers, power lines, interconnection points with transmission lines, and other ancillary facilities or structures. - (5) Location, height and size of all structures within a 500-foot radius of the proposed WECS. - (6) The zoning designation of the subject and adjacent properties as set forth in the Town Land Use and Development Code Local Law. - (7) Boundaries of the Wind Overlay Zone, to demonstrate that each proposed WECS is located within said overlay zones. - (8) To demonstrate compliance with the setback requirements of this article, circles drawn around each proposed tower location equal to: - (a) A radius equal to 1 1/2 times the tower height. - (b) A radius five times the proposed tower height. - (c) A radius of one mile. - (d) Information shall be provided concerning ownership and land uses within the above mentioned perimeters. - (9) Location of the nearest residential structure on the site and located off site, and within a distance of 2,500 feet from the proposed WECS.

-(10) All proposed facilities, including access roads, electrical lines, substations, points of interconnection, storage or maintenance units, and fencing.
+- A. Name, address, telephone number of the applicant, owner, contractors and project sponsor.
+If the applicant is represented by an agent, the application shall include the name, address and telephone number of the agent as well as an original signature of the applicant authorizing the representation.

+B. Name and address of the property owner.
+If the property owner is not the applicant, the application shall include a letter or other written permission signed by the property owner i) confirming that the property owner is familiar with the proposed applications and ii) authorizing the submission of the application.

+C. Address, or other property identification, of each proposed tower location, including Tax Map section, block and lot number, latitude and longitude coordinates.

+D. A description of the project, including the number and maximum rated power output capacity of each WECS.

+E. For each WECS proposed, a plot plan prepared by a licensed surveyor or engineer drawn in sufficient detail to clearly describe the following:

+- (1) Property lines and physical dimensions of the site; - (2) Locations, approximate dimensions and types of existing structures and uses on-site, public roads, and adjoining properties within 2,500 feet of the site; - (3) Location and ground elevation of each proposed WECS; - (4) Locations of all aboveground utility lines on the site and all related transformers, power lines, interconnection points with transmission lines, and other ancillary facilities or structures. - (5) Locations, heights and sizes of all structures within a 500-foot radius of the proposed WECS. - (6) The zoning designation of the subject and adjacent properties as set forth in Chapter 205, Zoning. - (7) Boundaries of the Wind Overlay Zone, to demonstrate that each proposed WECS is located within said overlay zones. - (8) Setback compliance. - (a) To demonstrate compliance with the setback requirements of this article, circles drawn around each proposed tower location equal to: - [1] A radius equal to one and a half times the tower height. - [2] A radius five times the proposed tower height. - [3] A radius of one mile. - (b) Information shall be provided concerning ownership and land uses within the above-mentioned perimeters. - (9) Location of the nearest residential structure on the site, and located off-site, and within a distance of 2,500 feet from the proposed WECS. - (10) All proposed facilities, including access roads, electrical lines, substations, points of interconnection, storage or maintenance units, and fencing.